 We invited Duncan Harris to give some questions and answers about his venture into winemaking.
 He purchased the property in 1998.
-He has always grown organic grapes and made organic wine, however, only became certified by ACO in 2006.
+He has always grown organic grapes and made organic wine, however, only became certified in 2006.
 Prior to him purchasing the property the land had 13 years of rest as the vines were removed in 1985.
 The Baskerville property was sold by the original owners who held it from the 1920’s in approximately 1985.

 Obviously you grow organic grapes, do you grow anything else or are you a mono crop?

 I grow lupins, sour sobs, turnip, radish, vetch and grasses of varying kinds between the 30 rows of vines.
 I use these plants to create green manure.
 That is there’s a lot of goodness in the plants, I chop it up and turn it into the soil which provides nutrients to the soil.
 In the summer time I grow watermelons, and pumpkins.
 I also have olives and oranges growing in the orchard.

 Do you do companion planting?

 Yes and No. I plant lupins which produce nitrogen for the soil.
 There are nodules on their roots which are released to the soil microbes and plant roots to use.
 I grow it and harvest the seed for the following year.
 The plants take in carbon dioxide and produces cellulose, a carbon based material, which in turn returns carbon to the soil.

 Yes, certified organic vodka and an un-oaked brandy I call eau de vie and three and 10 year old wood aged vintage brandy.

 Have you ever had a year wine where you didn’t have any grapes to harvest?
 No, the Swan Valley is a most congenial place to grow grapes.

 How long does it take to create wine from beginning to end?